huss-osman/linux-fundamentals/linux/sadservers/easy/saint-john.md

 • `kill` / `kill -9`

+## Why these commands

+• ps aux → inspect running processes

+• lsof → identify which process is writing to the log file

+• grep → filter process output

+• systemctl → manage and inspect services

+• kill → stop the offending process

 ## What I Learned

 • Logs are effects, not causes — you must trace them back to a process.